 Do you really need a range hood?
 A ductless range hood works by forcing the contaminated air through a charcoal filter to clean it and this is important before installing it and a ductless hood can be installed anywhere since they do not need to vent side to the outside of your home.
 Adding a ductless range hood to your kitchen gives the kitchen a whole look.

-Consider installing a ductless range hood while exploring upgrading options for your kitchen.
+If you are exploring upgrading options for your kitchen, you should consider installing a ductless range hood although your choice of range hood would be dictated by your kitchen construction.
 Range hoods bring vertical value quickly and provide a new, sleek look to your kitchen.